-Here are some of the different types of content your business could be using.
+Here are some of the different types of quality content your business could be using.

 More and more, people are turning to YouTube to learn new things.
-In fact, searches for “how-to” videos have grown 140% over the past 13 years which means that there is an expanding opportunity for businesses to capture new audiences by providing educational content around their products.
+In fact, searches for how-to videos have grown 140% over the past 13 years, which means there is an expanding opportunity for businesses to capture new audiences by providing educational content around their products.

 Videos that teach new skills are great for building trust with your audience and nudging them further down the conversion funnel.
 I recently came across a solid example, courtesy of Retro Supply Co.

-They sell retro effects you can use in Photoshop and Illustrator, including brushes, fonts, and more.
-On their Youtube channel, they focus on teaching viewers how to use Photoshop and Illustrator more effectively.
-Sometimes that means a step-by-step tutorial that involves using their brushes, and other times it’s teaching tricks like keyboard shortcuts that could help anyone, regardless of whether you use their products.
+It sells retro effects you can use in Photoshop and Illustrator, including brushes, fonts, and more.
+On its YouTube channel, Reto Supply focuses on teaching viewers how to use Photoshop and Illustrator more effectively.
+Sometimes that means a step-by-step tutorial that involves using its brushes, and other times it’s teaching tricks like keyboard shortcuts that could help anyone, regardless of whether you use Retro Supply’s products.

-Not only do their videos help people level up their snowboarding, the how-to content introduces Snowboard Addiction to new audiences via Youtube search.
+Not only do its videos help people level up their snowboarding, the how-to content introduces Snowboard Addiction to new audiences via YouTube search.

-In terms of alignment with their products, you couldn’t ask for a better example.
-Snowboard Addiction sell training products and videos to help you improve your snowboarding skills, so there’s a natural progression from “interested viewer” to “happy customer,” thanks to their video content marketing on Youtube.
+In terms of alignment with its products, you couldn’t ask for a better example.
+Snowboard Addiction sells training products and videos to help you improve your snowboarding skills, so there’s a natural progression from interested viewer to happy customer, thanks to its video content marketing on YouTube.

 When it comes to creating compelling video content, few things are more effective than great storytelling.
 Inspiring videos that fit into your business’ identity are perfect for communicating your brand’s image and ideals to a wider audience.

-GoPro has become a leader in this arena with a diverse arsenal of YouTube content that builds an identity of adventure, exploration, and adrenaline around their line of action cameras.
+GoPro has become a leader in this arena with a diverse arsenal of YouTube content that builds an identity of adventure, exploration, and adrenaline around its line of action cameras.

 Building a YouTube strategy around fun videos that cater to your audience’s interests is one of the best ways to capture viewers’ attention and focus it onto your products.

-Vat19, an ecommerce gift shop that specializes in offbeat products, has built an impressive online empire with their engaging, highly targeted content.
-Their YouTube strategy focuses on building absurdist comedy sketches around their wide selection of novelty gifts to introduce new products to their audience.
-They’re currently sitting at over 2 million YouTube subscribers which means that this approach is definitely paying off.
+Vat19, an ecommerce gift shop that specializes in offbeat products, has built an impressive online empire with its engaging, highly targeted content.
+Its YouTube strategy focuses on building absurdist comedy sketches around its wide selection of novelty gifts to introduce new products to its audience.
+It’s currently sitting at over two million YouTube subscribers, which means this approach is definitely paying off.

-One of their most popular videos features a 5 lb. gummy bear being destroyed in a series of slapstick experiments.
+One of Vat19’s most popular videos features a five pound gummy bear being destroyed in a series of slapstick experiments.
 The video looks and feels much more like a late night comedy show than a traditional video ad, making the CTA at the end encouraging viewers to buy the gummy bear that much more appealing.

-While their sense of humor may not be for everyone, their videos are undoubtedly effective.
-Their gummy bear video has been viewed over 25 million times.
-Vat19’s approach really shows what it takes to attract attention (and new customers) on YouTube with entertaining and unique content.
+While Vat19’s sense of humor may not be for everyone, its videos are undoubtedly effective.
+Its gummy bear video has been viewed over 25 million times.
+Vat19’s approach really shows what it takes to attract attention (and new customers) on YouTube with entertaining and unique types of content.